-The income can also be structured in different ways, including lifetime income, joint-life income or income for a certain period of time.
+The income can also be structured in different ways, including lifetime income, joint-life income, or income for a certain period of time.

 Deferred annuity strategy for retirement income

 With retirement planning, one of the main challenges is determining whether your savings will last as long as you need them.
 You simply don’t know how long you will live, so it’s impossible to know how long your money will need to last.
-With the promise of guaranteed income, income annuities can help solve this problem.
+With the promise of guaranteed lifetime income, income annuities can help solve this problem.

-In retirement planning, the rate at which retirees begin to draw down money from their retirement portfolios is known as a “withdrawal ratio.”
+In retirement planning, the rate at which retirees begin to draw down money from their retirement portfolios is known as a “withdrawal rate.”
 For decades, many advisors used 4% as a “safe” withdrawal percentage, meaning that investors could safely withdraw 4% of their nest egg each year during retirement and feel confident that the portfolio would last at least 30 years.
-Today, due to low interest rates, many advisors think 3% is a better safe withdrawal rate.
+Today, due to low interest rates, many advisors think 3% is a better withdrawal rate.
 Of course, there is no guarantee that the portfolio will last that long.

 But annuities can provide that guarantee.
 One retirement income strategy that has become popular among some pre-retirees is to purchase a deferred-income annuity during the last five to 10 years before retirement, with the intention of beginning income payments at retirement.